conan-io/conan-io.github.io/_posts/2018-05-30-New-conan-release-1-4.markdown

 There are other useful features that will make your live easier:

+- New tools including XCRun wrapper for easier development of packages targeting Apple devices (Thanks to the contributors!).
 - In recipes: The ``fPIC`` flag is auto-managed in the Autotools build helper
 - In CI: There is a new ``--json`` argument to output the results of the ``conan search`` command.
 - We also added support for GCC 8 and Clang 7 as well as c++ language standard c++20.